mulerkal/FELACS/README.md

 # FELACS
-The code will be released upon the acceptance of the paper for publication.
+The full code will be released upon the acceptance of the paper for publication.